 There are general things you can do to ensure your water is safer and healthier to use.
 Keeping your drains clear of hair in the bathroom, for example is good for continued clear flow, and also for health reasons.
 Occasionally looking at your faucets and cleaning them is another good safety measure; be sure to check the filter in the spout, as sometimes debris from the waterlines themselves can get trapped there.

 Try also inspecting your pipes for leaks on occasion.
 Run the water in your home and look carefully over your pipes to see whether you have any small breaks, and make note if that’s the case.

 Dial One Sonshine is here to make sure that your plumbing always works the way it should, and if it doesn’t, we can fix it better than ever.
-Just call us at (714) 252-7460 in the Anaheim, CA area.
+Just call us at (714) 252-7460 in the Garden Grove, CA area.
 We can inspect, maintain, and, if necessary, repair a problem to give you the peace of mind you deserve about the plumbing in your own home.

 We Are a Family Owned & Operated Business

 We Offer Upfront, Competitive Pricing

 Raul was at my place in less than an hour after I called on a Saturday.
 Raul was very professional and courteous and got the job done.
 Very great and effective service!
 Thanks Raul!
 Bill|Newport Beach, CA